Board of Directors

 University of Tennessee Health Science Center

-Randall J. Nelson, PhD, is Professor of Anatomy and Neurobiology at The University of Tennessee Health Science Center (UTHSC).
+Randall J. Nelson, PhD is Professor of Anatomy and Neurobiology at The University of Tennessee Health Science Center (UTHSC).
 He received a BS in Psychology from Duke University in 1975 and completed his doctoral degree in Anatomy from Vanderbilt University in 1979.
 Following a postdoctoral fellowship at the University of California at San Francisco, he was a Staff Fellow at the National Institutes of Health, first in the Laboratory of Neurophysiology, and finally in the Laboratory of Neuropsychology, both at NIMH.
 He came to UTHSC in 1984 and since then has conducted research into the control of hand movement and taught Human Gross Anatomy.
 He has served as a member of several NIH study sections.
-Dr. Nelson has been a council member of the Institute for Laboratory Animal Research (ILAR).
+Dr. Nelson has been a council member of the Institute for Laboratory Animal Research (ILAR) and a current AAALAC Council member.
 He was a member of the UTHSC Institutional Animal Care and Use Committee (IACUC) for twelve years and its chair for three.
 He is a Collaborative Institutional Training Initiative (CITI) Developer, serving on the Animal Users Group and on the Executive Advisory Committee.
 He has been named a National Associate of the National Research Council (NRC) for his pro bono publico work on NRC’s behalf.
-Dr. Nelson is a member of the AAALAC International Council on Accreditation.
 He is a member of the Board of Trustees of SCAW and currently serves as its President.

 Paul G. Braunschweiger, PhD